mattclifford1/IQM-Vis/README.md

 # IQM-Vis
 Image Quality Metric Visualision

 Extendable user interface for the assessment of transformations on image metrics.
-Examples of how to use this package are found in [here](https://github.com/mattclifford1/IQM-Vis/tree/main/IQM_Vis/examples) or use our [web version](https://huggingface.co/spaces/mattclifford1/IQM-Vis).

-The [Documentation](https://mattclifford1.github.io/IQM-Vis/) is under construction.
+Head over to the [DOCUMENTATION](https://mattclifford1.github.io/IQM-Vis/) for tutorials and package reference.

 # Installation
 First create a new python venv, eg. using conda